 What do you do with unclaimed paychecks?

 If you are in possession of unclaimed paychecks, this does not mean you get to keep them.
-According to escheat laws, they become abandoned property and must be signed over to the appropriate state's treasury agency after a certain amount of time.
-This means if someone who works for you never claims their paycheck, you need to return it to the state where that person last worked.
-When submitting these documents to the appropriate agency, be sure to disclose all the attempts you made to contact the employee about their check.
+According to escheat laws, unclaimed paychecks become abandoned property and must be signed over to the appropriate state’s treasury agency after a certain amount of time.
+This means that, if someone who works for you never claims their paycheck, you need to return it to the state where that person last worked.
+When submitting these documents to the appropriate agency, be sure to disclose all of the attempts you made to contact the employee about their check.

 What is a pay period?

-A pay period is a designated time frame that records the hours an employee worked for which they will receive a paycheck.
-Pay periods can be weekly, biweekly or monthly.
+A pay period is the recurring length of time during which an employee's wages are calculated for payment.
+Pay periods can be weekly, biweekly, semimonthly or monthly.
 Learn more about the pros and cons of each schedule and issues to keep in mind so you choose the best schedule for your business.

 What is the difference between payroll and salary?

-Payroll is the system your company uses to record wages (and salaries), pay employees, and track your payments (and the payroll taxes you've paid).
-A salary, on the other hand, is a fixed consistent payment, usually listed as an annual figure, that you pay to specific employees.
+Payroll is the system a company uses to record wages (and salaries), pay employees and track payments (and the payroll taxes you've paid).
+A salary, on the other hand, is a fixed, consistent payment, usually listed as an annual figure, that you give to specific employees.
 Learn more about whether it's best to pay your employees a salary or an hourly wage.